paulirish/CopyLink-extension/readme.md

-## simple copy link chrome extension
+## simple copy link to clipboard chrome extension

 copies an html link of the page you're looking at which is perfect for pasting into docs or emails or w/e